mayouni/stzlib/libraries/stzlib/doc/narrations/stzlist-in-strings-narration.md

 - Transform and evaluate lists seamlessly.
 - Simplify your coding experience with `Q()`.

-Whether you’re parsing, debugging, or creating innovative tools, Softanza's `StzStringQ` utilities (and the `Q()` function!) open up a world of possibilities.
+Whether you’re parsing, debugging, or creating innovative tools, Softanza's `StzString` utilities (and the `Q()` function!) open up a world of possibilities.
 So, go ahead—unleash the power of lists-in-strings and let your creativity soar!